Janphan/React-Native-Assignment/README.md

    1.2 Calculator with pages

 3. Number guessing game
-4. Shopping list
+4. Shopping list with SQLite and with Firebase
-5. Recipe finder
+6. Recipe finder
-6. Euro converter
+7. Euro converter
-7. Find the address using API and Map, show current location before searching
+8. Find the address using API and Map, show current location before searching